 From “what will your boss think?” to one of my personal favorites, “what did your husband think about that?”

 Some people will act as though the process of dying your hair purple is a desperate cry for help.

 “Is she depressed?
 Is it because her husband is deployed?”
 They whisper.

 You say you’re never doing it again

-At some point, the mess of purple on your favorite top, the stains in the shower you don’t think will come out, and the oil in your bangs will make you convince yourself you’re never doing this again.
+At some point, the mess of purple on your favorite top, the stains in the shower you don’t think will come out, and the oil in your bangs will make you convince yourself you’re never this brown hair purple tips thing again.